UtsavParashar/rock_paper_scissors_python/README.md

 # Rock-Paper-Scissors Game

 A production-level Python implementation of the Rock-Paper-Scissors game for an human to play against an intelligent model using Reinforcement learning and Markov model that learns and adapts to human moves.
+Game Theory strategy could also be used along with existing strategies for better user engagement game.

 ## Features